Extend

 Hidden Storage

-The tray is a stackable school chair with integrated storage that allows the students to have their essential things nearby.
-The chair is composed of Oregon pine and stackable.
+The tray is a stackable school chair with integrated storage that keeps students' essentials nearby.
+The chair is composed of Oregon pine and is stackable.
 The storage tray under the seat works with a simple hinge so it can be completely enclosed.
-The handle on the seat allows students to carry the chair with their belongings around easily.
-It provide good protection to student’s belongings.
+The handle on the seat allows students to easily carry the chair with their belongings.
+It provides good protection for students’ belongings.

 Photographer Noé Cotter.